Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 • Voice of Mission Control for first U.S. space station (Skylab)

-• as Public Affairs Officer for International Affairs, responsible for all NASA public communications outside the U.S. and for all public communications inside the U.S. on international programs; guided policy and actions of up to 100 public affairs and public information professionals
+• Public Affairs Officer for International Affairs, responsible for all NASA public communications outside the U.S. and inside the U.S. on international programs; guided policy and actions of up to 100 public affairs and public information professionals

-• conceived and produced direct broadcast satellite program for $10-million (current dollar) US Agency for International Development AIDSAT project to improve national economies of 27 developing nations from Bangladesh to Peru; won international gold medals for three films in Arabic, French, Spanish, and English on education, communications, and technology; 12 heads of state participated directly; program included video-conferences with US experts; 2.5-hour broadcast viewed by 35 million people on four continents
+• conceived and produced direct broadcast satellite program for $10-million (current dollar) US Agency for International Development AIDSAT project to improve national economies of 27 developing nations from Bangladesh to Peru; won international gold medals for three films in Arabic, French, Spanish, and English on education, communications, and technology; video-conferences with US experts; 12 heads of state participated directly; 2.5-hour broadcast viewed by 35 million people on four continents

 Instructor, English Department, Carnegie-Mellon University, Pittsburgh, PA, 1968-1971